The Salami Model An Intuitive Approach to Solid State Physics

 This gives a useful way to group different phenomena like sound, heat, bulk motion, and turbulence.

-It’s a way of organizing ideas, not a fundamental law.
+It is a way of organizing ideas, not a fundamental law.

 Turbulence — Structured Chaos